chiragtirth/Proxy/README.md

-# Zevro
+# Frosix

-### Zevro is the newest proxy support ZevroAPI 1.0
+### Frosix is powered by the new FrosixAPI
-### Zevro has lots of cool things visit the homepage by going to Zevro.xyz
+### Frosix has lots of cool things visit the homepage by going to Frosix.xyz
 ### - Looks cool
 ### - Themes
 ### - Games